+4-H and Youth Development

+One Day 4-H

+Relevance

-4-H and Youth Development One Day 4-H Relevance One Day 4-H is a grass roots community service effort for 4-H youth to identify, plan, and implement a community service project that serves the needs of their particular community and/or county.
+One Day 4-H is a grass roots community service effort for 4-H youth to identify, plan, and implement a community service project that serves the needs of their particular community and/or county.
 Modeled after the Texas A&M University's Big Event, one day 4-H teaches 4-H members the importance of giving back to their communities based on issues they see are affecting the lifestyles of the citizens.
 Throughout this process, youth have the opportunity to develop a partnership with adult volunteers as they plan and implement their service project.
 One day 4-H helps develop the core life skills of communication, responsible citizenship, contribution to group effort, teamwork, self-motivation, problem solving, service learning, planning/organizing, and social skills.

-Response In the spring of 2013, the McMullen 4-H club conducted discussion on identifying needs of the community.
-Service projects assisting other organizations were identified.
-The American Cancer Society "Relay for Life" was identified as an organization to assist in fund-raising.
-McMullen 4-H members with the assistance of parents and volunteers organized a Car Wash and Bake Sale to help raise funds for the American Cancer Society.
-A second service project conducted in October.
+Response

 4-H members volunteered to assist the Double Rafter H Clay Shoot raise funds for graduating high school seniors.
 4-H members assisted with assembling gift bags, setup of tables and chairs, and serving as trap operators and score keepers.
+A total of 10 4-H members and parents assisted with the sporting clays shoot that has well over 300 participants.
+Landscaping Service project for St. Joseph Catholic Church involved 6 4-H members and 3 adult volunteers contributing 5 hours of labor planting trees, shrubs, and adding soil and mulch to flower beds.
+Over \$2500 of plants and landscape materials were involved in the landscaping project.

+Results

-Results McMullen 4-H Club was able to raise \$2500 for Relay for Life through its car wash and bake sale efforts.
-20 4-H members and 10 volunteers assisted with service project.
+16 4-H members and 6 volunteers assisted with the two service projects.
 McMullen 4-H provided volunteers for the Double Rafter H Clay Shoot which took place on two days instead one day as in previous years.
-McMullen 4-H members provided volunteers to assist with the event which had it largest number of participants since it began.
-The greatest accomplishment is seeing the gratification on people's faces after a hard day volunteering in serving others.
-Evaluation surveys indicated youth enjoy working as team and have a better appreciation for the community they live in.
-Future plans will continue to utilize the One Day 4-H to dedicate a service project to help improve and give back to our community.
+The most gratifying result is the expression on the youngster's faces when work as a team to accomplish a task and learn some new skills.